sethlogan3/JFL/README.md

 ##Code Example

-The following code is a simple implementation of the FClient class which reads a JSON file of the user’s login information, logs into F-chat, and joins a specified private channel.
+The following code is a simple implementation of the FClient class which reads a JSON file containing the user’s login information, logs into F-chat, and joins a specified private channel.

 ```java
 package jfl;